sanjayan-c/sanjayan-c/README.md

 I’m a passionate Software Engineer with hands-on experience in full-stack development, AI integration, and mobile app engineering.
 I specialize in building robust, scalable applications — from dynamic web platforms to intelligent tools powered by machine learning.

 With a strong foundation in Java, Kotlin, and JavaScript ecosystems, I love solving complex problems and creating meaningful digital experiences.
-Whether it’s architecting a microservices platform, fine-tuning an AI model, or building an immersive AR app — I’m all in.
+Whether it’s architecting a microservices platform, or fine-tuning an AI model — I’m all in.

 ---